 Getting Speeds Beyond 25 Mbps

 DOCSIS 3.0 is allowing many cable companies to deliver bandwidths up to 100Mbps or more using the HFC Network.
 In order to accomplish this, it will be necessary to free up additional channels on the cable system.
 The best way to do that and ensure that you don’t miss out on your favorite cable channels or shows is to move everyone to digital cable, which means that every TV will require a set-top box.
-This will be the next step once we’ve moved everyone to the new CMTS and DOCSIS 3.O.
+This will be the next step once we’ve moved everyone to the new CMTS and DOCSIS 3.o, and we expect customers to start seeing a vast improvement to their Internet speeds by the summer of 2020.

 More to Come